 Key Financial Ratios December 31, 2021 May 31, 2022

 Adjusted EBITDA margin (1) 83.7% 86.2%

 Current ratio (2) 3.68 6.25

 Total liabilities to Equity (3) 0.02 0.02

-Return on Asset (4) 4.5% 1.2%
+Return on Asset (4) 4.5% 2.9%

-Return on Equity (5) 4.6% 1.2%
+Return on Equity (5) 4.6% 2.9%

-4) Return on asset is derived by dividing net income by the Company's total assets.

-5) Return on equity is derived by dividing net income by average shareholder's equity.

-6) These ratios are derived using the pro forma statements of financial position as of December 31, 2021, and the pro forma statements of comprehensive income for the five months ended May 31, 2022.
+- Adjusted EBITDA margin is derived by dividing Adjusted EBITDA by rental income.
+Adjusted EBITDA margin indicates the company's overall profitability.
+Adjusted EBITDA is derived by adding back Finance Costs, Tax Expense, Depreciation, impact of straight lining on Rental Income and Fair Value Gains/Losses to the Net Profit. - Current ratio is derived by dividing current assets by current liabilities at the end of a given period.
+Current ratio measures the Company's ability to pay short-term obligations. - 3) Total liabilities to equity ratio is derived by dividing the Company's total liabilities by total equity.
+Total liabilities to equity ratio measures the degree of the Company's financial leverage - 4) Return on asset is derived by dividing net income by the Company's total assets. - 5) Return on equity is derived by dividing net income by average shareholder's equity. - 6) These ratios are derived using the pro forma statements of financial position as of December 31, 2021, and the pro forma statements of comprehensive income for the five months ended May 31, 2022.

-PRO FORMA EBITDA AND CORE NET PROFIT
+PRO FORMA EBITDA AND CORE NET INCOME

-Core Net Profit ("Core Net Profit") represents net profit after adding back non-cash transactions such as fair value losses (gains) on investment properties.
-Adjusted Earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") represents core net profit after adding finance costs, tax expense, depreciation and amortization, and straight lining of rental income.
-Core Net Profit and Adjusted EBITDA are not required by, and are not measures of performance or liquidity under, PFRS or any other generally accepted accounting principles.
-Investors should not consider Core Net Profit and Adjusted EBITDA in isolation or as alternatives to operating profit, or net profit as an indicator of the Company's operating performance, or the Company's cash flow from operating, investing, or financing activities as a measure of liquidity, or any other measures of performance under PFRS.
+Core Net Income ("Core Net Income") represents net profit after adding back non-cash transactions such as fair value losses (gains) on investment properties.
+Adjusted Earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") represents core net income after adding finance costs, tax expense, depreciation and amortization, and straight lining of rental income.
+Core Net Income and Adjusted EBITDA are not required by, and are not measures of performance or liquidity under, PFRS or any other generally accepted accounting principles.
+Investors should not consider Core Net Income and Adjusted EBITDA in isolation or as alternatives to operating income, or net income as an indicator of the Company's operating performance, or the Company's cash flow from operating, investing, or financing activities as a measure of liquidity, or any other measures of performance under PFRS.
 Because there are various Adjusted EBITDA calculation methods, the Company's implementation of Adjusted EBITDA may not be comparable to similarly titled measures used by other companies.
-The chart below sets out the Company's Core Net Profit and Adjusted EBITDA calculations for the periods noted:
+The chart below sets out the Company's Core Net Income and Adjusted EBITDA calculations for the periods noted: